What is sleep hygiene?

 - Ensuring adequate exposure to natural light.
 This is particularly important for individuals who may not venture outside frequently.
-Exposure to sunlight during the day, as well as darkness at night, helps to maintain a healthy sleep-wake cycle .
+Exposure to sunlight during the day and darkness at night helps to maintain a healthy sleep-wake cycle.

 A BEDTIME ROUTINE

 - Making sure that the sleep environment is pleasant.
 Mattress and pillows should be comfortable.
 The bedroom should be cool – between 60 and 67 degrees – for optimal sleep.
-Bright light from lamps, cell phone and TV screens can make it difficult to fall asleep, so turn those light off or adjust them when possible.
-Consider using blackout curtains, eye shades, ear plugs, “white noise” machines, humidifiers, fans and other devices that can make the bedroom more relaxing.
+Bright light from lamps, cell phones, and TV screens can make it difficult to fall asleep, so turn those lights off or adjust them when possible.
+Consider using blackout curtains, eyeshades, earplugs, “white noise” machines, humidifiers, fans, and other devices to make the bedroom more relaxing.

 What are signs of poor sleep hygiene?